-A Bipolar power supply of (+/- 24V) is required.
-This will require an 18V+18V (or 36V Center Tapped) transformer from 300-400VA, (shielded transformers are prefered) and PSU capacitance of at 60,000uF per rail or more.
+A bipolar power supply of (+/- 24V) is required.
+This will require an 18V+18V (or 36V Center Tapped) transformer from 300-400VA, (shielded transformers are preferred) and PSU capacitance of at 60,000uF per rail or more.
 A PSU for the F4, F5, or similar will be appropriate.
 See the build guide for details.

 Chassis (heatsink) requirements